nikholasnova/TH-Dashboard/arduino/sensor_node/README.md

 2. Every 15 seconds: reads sensor, updates LCD, accumulates values
 3. Every 3 minutes: averages accumulated readings, POSTs to Supabase
 4. On successful upload: resets accumulators, restarts timer
-5. On failed upload: retains buffer, retries with exponential backoff (30s, 60s, 120s... capped at `SEND_INTERVAL_MS`).
+5. On failed upload: retains buffer, retries with linear backoff (30s, 60s, 90s, 120s... capped at `SEND_INTERVAL_MS`).
 No data is lost during transient network issues.
 6. LCD always shows the latest individual reading in Fahrenheit

 Temperature is stored in Celsius in the database and converted to Fahrenheit in the web UI.